unixpickle/Benchmarks/README.md

 ### Object creation

-Allocating memory in the form of object construction should also be efficient.
+Allocating memory through object construction should be very fast.
 In a langauge like C++, it is sometimes possible to avoid dynamic memory allocation altogether in favor of stack allocation.
 On the other hand, a langauge like Java forces you to create objects using the `new` operator.